-The past two weeks, I have been online a lot.
-I read a lot of news articles, book reviews, and watched via live feeds the trials of Amanda Knox and Raffaele Sollecito in Perugia, Italy, and of course, the Dr. C. Murray trial in the death of Michael Jackson.
+In this Sum it Up: in the past two weeks, I read a lot of news articles, book reviews, and watched via live feeds the trials of Amanda Knox and Raffaele Sollecito in Perugia, Italy, and of course, the Dr. C. Murray trial in the death of Michael Jackson.
 If it hadn’t been for the Internet, I would not have been able to “attend” both on the same day.
-The live feeds allowed me to watch as much of each trial as I could squeeze into my work day (read: as I could get away with) and that is pretty amazing!
-I switched seamlessly between the trials in Italy and the USA and at the same time got some work done.
-The beauty of the Internet!
-I finally get it, Jacques!
+The live feeds allowed me to watch as much of each trial as I could squeeze into my work day (read: as I could get away with) and that is pretty amazing.

-About these trials … I thought that the Italian jury would reduce the charges and/or sentence.
-However, I was pleasantly surprised that they officially cleared both Knox and Sollecito of murder!
+About these trials, I was pleasantly surprised that they officially cleared both Knox and Sollecito of murder.
 The evidence was thin, the evidence collection handled badly, and knowing that Knox did not have either lawyer or translator with her when she was questioned, that was enough to convince me that this case was badly handled.
 I also believe that the plea Knox made in fluent Italian helped to make the jury see the case through her eyes.
 As much as folks rejoice now regarding the freedom that Sollecito and Knox can enjoy again, let’s not forget that Meredith Kercher’s murder still leaves us with questions.
 Was Rudy Guede really the only attacker?
 Knowing now how badly some things were handled in the investigation, it would not surprise me if the authorities have overlooked other issues and maybe some leads.

 I am following the Murray trial with great interest.
 My main questions remains: if you know that the desired prescription medications and/or drugs are lethal why do you continue to prescribe them to an addict?
 Is your reason: “better through me than through a contact on the street?”
 There are so many examples of so-called celebrities whose doctors keep getting them what they ask for despite knowing the consequences.
 I wonder if this is a mindset of “I will be able to control the intake in the long run” and then it gets out of hand or, is this a sheer disregard for the life of the addict (and the addict’s family) because it pays the bills?
 Your thoughts?